Woidly/spellcast-solver/CLI.md

 Number of threads to use for solver.
 Defaults to `1`.
 **Bewarb, not all threads are created equal!**
 While initial calls are distributed evenly between threads, these calls aren't even by their nature.
-Some calls may quickly return, while other might search bit longer.
+Some calls may complete quickly, while others might take longer to process.
-Therefore, while using multiple threads improves performance a lot, you shouldn't expect 10x speedup from using 10 threads.
+Therefore, while using multiple threads significantly improves performance, you shouldn't expect 10x speedup from using 10 threads.

 ### `-b`/`--board`

 Board string.
 It's a required argument.
 Board string syntax is based on one WintrCat made.
-Each tile is represented by a (case-insensitive) letter than can have postfix consisting of the following characters:
+Each tile is represented by a (case-insensitive) letter that can have postfix consisting of the following characters:

 - `$` - 2x word multiplier
 - `+`/`*` - DL/TL letter multiplier